MurphyPone/murphypone.github.io/src/content/modeling-uncertainty.md

   - minimum: `MIN(I:I)`
   - maximum: `MAX(I:I)`

-Additionally, we can also directly compare the difference between two methods of calculating damage as well as plot the distirubtions of each:
+Additionally, we can also directly compare the difference between two methods of calculating damage as well as plot the distributions of each:

 ![](/images/uncertainty-2.png)